cristianpb/PresentationTechnique/presentation.md

 -------

-Transformation function which maps the input pixels in brighter region to output pixels in full region.
+Palette change by  a transformation function which maps the input pixels in brighter region to the output pixels in full region.

 ```python
 img = cv2.imread('wiki.jpg',0)